earthly/earthly/README.md

 ##### `FROM`

 > Allows the classical syntax, as well as the additional `FROM +some-target` syntax, which allows target inheritance.

 ##### `COPY`

 > Allows the classical syntax for copying files from the build context, as well as the additional `COPY +some-target/artifact-name ./dest/path` syntax, which allows copying artifacts resulting from another target.

 ##### `COPY --dir`

 > Behaves more like `cp -r` (copies the directories themselves, not just the contents).

 ##### `RUN --secret SOME_ENV_VAR=+secrets/SOME_SECRET`

 > Allows running with a secret as an env var.
 The secret is not stored in the image's layers and is only available to that command.

 ##### `RUN --entrypoint`

 > Runs the entrypoint of the image (useful when inheriting other targets, in order to run the images as part of the build).

 ##### `RUN --push`

 > Defines a push command.
-It never uses cache and only executes if the rest of the b uild succeeds.
+It never uses cache and only executes if the rest of the build succeeds.
 Useful for triggering state change in remote environments (eg production) or for pushing artifacts to artifactories.

 ##### `BUILD +target`